RavivTrichter/FinalProject/README.md

   Parses the data from 'hachula.dat' such that each row is a point and each point is a node in the graph.

   The main file receives 3 arguments in args variable : m , k and i in this order.
-  Calculates 3 TSP routes of 3 different graphs :
+  Calculates 3 TSP routes of 3 different graphs:

     - The first graph of m nodes.